shirazisam/my-game-of-3/README.md

     $ java -jar client\target\client-0.0.1-SNAPSHOT.jar

+Each player prints what value they receive and the new recalculated value they send.
+Naturally, the winner is announced!

 #### Note:
 Player1 can be started with a pre-chosen number by providing this number as a parameter (ideal for testing) although this might be construed as cheating since a specific numbers yield a predetermined outcome.